 - ¼ teaspoon ground ginger

-- 2 teaspoons SpiceNTice Italian rub (**See note above about this rub) – 1 syn
+- 3 teaspoons SpiceNTice Italian rub (**See note above about this rub)

 - Preheat the oven to 190°C.

-- In a frying pan add the pork and cook until seared and brown on all sides, transfer to a casserole dish.
+- In a frying pan add the pork along with 1 teaspoon of the Italian herbs and cook until seared and brown on all sides, transfer to a casserole dish.

-- Add all the vegetables, garlic, the herbs, ginger and the apricots.
+- Add all the vegetables, garlic, the rest of the Italian herbs, ginger and the apricots.

 - Boil the kettle and make the stock by adding both the white wine and chicken stock pots and making up to 1 litre.

 - Pour half the stock into the casserole dish and the other half into the frying pan we fried the pork with to deglaze the pan.
-Stir in the cornflour mixture and heat through until it thickens.
+Stir the cornflour mixture into the stock that is in the frying pan and heat through until it thickens.
 Add this to the casserole dish and stir everything together to combine.

-- Serve alongside some mash potatoes, brocolli and green beans for a nice tasty meal.
+- Serve alongside some tenderstem broccoli and green beans for a nice tasty meal.